Julian Wachner

-On March 13, 2022, The New York Times reported a sexual assault allegation against Wachner, relating to a 2014 incident.
-Wachner had been put on leave on March 1, 2022, by Trinity Wall Street because of the allegation.
-He was fired on March 14.
-Wachner, through an attorney, denied the accusations.

-In 2020, Wachner became Professor of Music and the Arts at the General Theological Seminary in Chelsea, but on March 14, 2022, it removed all mentions of him from its website.
-Wachner has said that he and his family are moving to Indiana, so he is apparently no longer employed at GTS, where his wife Emily Bloemker Wachner was the seminary's Lecturer in Pastoral Theology and Director of Integrative Programs until 2020.
+In August 2025, Wachner was arrested and charged with ten counts of possession of child sex abuse material and one count of cocaine possession, following an investigation that began after cryptocurrency transactions linked him to a dark web child sex abuse site.
+At the time of his arrest, Wachner was working as a fourth grade teacher at Invent Learning Hub, a charter school in Indianapolis.
+He was also the conductor for Foundation Concerto Vocale, an American baroque musical foundation.
+Following the charges, the Concerto Vocale Foundation terminated its relationship with Wachner.
+The German boys' choir Tölzer Knabenchor, with which Wachner had recently been associated, also publicly distanced itself from Wachner following his arrest and urged parents and choirboys to have no contact with him.

 Biography

-Julian Wachner was born in 1969 in Hollywood, CA into a musical household—his mother, Mary Spire, was a pianist, and his former stepfather, Robert Cole, was a conductor.
-He began cello and piano lessons at age 4 at the University of Southern California, and from age 9 to 13, Wachner studied composition in New York at the Saint Thomas Choir School under Gerre Hancock.
+Julian Wachner was born in 1969 in Hollywood, CA into a musical household.
+His mother, Mary Spire, was a pianist, and his former stepfather, Robert Cole, was a conductor.
+Wachner began cello and piano lessons at age 4 at the University of Southern California, and from age 9 to 13, Wachner studied composition in New York at the Saint Thomas Choir School under Gerre Hancock.

 Wachner later attended the Boston University College of Fine Arts, where he studied with Lukas Foss, Theodore Antoniou, David Hoose and Marjorie Merryman.
 While a student there, he was appointed the University Organist and Choirmaster at Marsh Chapel.
 He graduated in 1996 with a Doctorate of Musical Arts in composition and orchestral conducting and taught as an Assistant Professor of Sacred Music at BU's School of Theology.
 From 1999 to 2002, he directed the Young Artists Composition Program at the Tanglewood Institute.

 During his tenure at BU, Wachner also headed multiple Boston-area arts institutions.
 In 1995, he and Peter Watchorn founded the Boston Bach Ensemble, a period instrument orchestra and choir.
 Their recording of Bach's Christmas Oratorio, released in 2001, helped launch Watchorn's Musica Omnia label in 1998.
 Wachner also served as Director of the Back Bay Chorale, releasing a CD of works by Benjamin Britten with the ensemble in 2001.
 From 1996 to 2006, he was Director of the Providence Singers in Providence, RI.
-In 1999 he conducted the premier performance of The Magdelene Passion, by composer Elaine Bearer, with the Providence Singers, an hour-long oratorio with five soloists, chorus, organ and chamber orchestra.
+In 1999 he conducted the premier performance of The Magdalene Passion, by composer Elaine Bearer, with the Providence Singers, an hour-long oratorio with five soloists, chorus, organ and chamber orchestra.